 Mobile apps and mobile app development

-Both approaches require certain sets of tools, ways to design an interface and debugging procedures.
-Both of them have their advantages and disadvantages for users and developers.
+These approaches require certain sets of tools for coding, UI/UX design, and debugging procedures.
+Of course, they have their advantages and disadvantages for users and developers.

 - Firm management.
 To bridge the possible gaps between the departments and the client, to make sure the next two principles are strongly abided by.